 What are the procedures for students traveling with an employee?

-The students must be on separate Travel Requests, even if they are not going to incur any expenses.
-Additionally, please keep all student expenses separate from employee expenses.
+Students must be on separate travel request forms, even if no expenses will be incurred.
+Additionally, all student expenses should be kept separate from employee expenses.

 Do employees have to submit a travel request even when they are not asking for any reimbursement?

 Yes.
-All employees must have an approved Travel Request on file prior to leaving for official business.
+All employees must have an approved Travel Request Form on file in the Office of Business Services prior to leaving for official business.

 No. Other unallowable expenses include laundry, entertainment expenses, theater and purchase of alcoholic beverages.

 Can employees be reimbursed for meals that are included as part of a registration fee or hotel cost?

 Employees CANNOT be reimbursed for meals that are provided by hotels, meetings, conferences, or any other source.
 If a continental breakfast or reception is offered as part of the travel event and the food/timing is sufficient to serve as a meal, the traveler must reduce the per diem by the appropriate allowance amount.
 If a meal is offered as part of a conference and the traveler has medical restrictions, the traveler should make every effort to have the conference facilitate his/her needs by the deadline specified by the conference.
 If the conference does not honor the request, the traveler is not required to deduct the applicable meal allowance from the per diem.
 However, the traveler must include a note and original meal receipt with the Travel Expense Reimbursement form documenting this information.
 (SAO Travel Policy Section 4.2)

 When should an employee include commute miles on their travel reimbursement form?